omec-project/gnbsim/docs/deployment.md

          $ ./gnbsim --cfg config/gnbsim.yaml

-> [!Note] By default, the gNB Sim reads the configuration from ./config/gnbsim.yaml file.
+> [!Note] By default, the gNBSim reads the configuration from ./config/gnbsim.yaml file.
 > Please refer to the gNBSim configuration [guide](./docs/config.md).
 Please make sure following
 > configuration fields are updated to correct values.